armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Dative (*-ta*)

 The Dative case indicates which noun is receiving something from the verb.
-The thing being received could be something physical like a gift as in %{+1}% below, or something abstract like speech as in %{+2}% below, and need not be explicitly stated.
-In both cases dative noun is the "beneficiary" of the verb.

 <div class="gloss">
 <p class="number"></p>